abitx42/xiaomi-private-album-decryptor/README.md

--get the zip file in computer
+-Get the zip file in computer
 -
 -